 If you plan on visiting the Tam Dao sanctuary, do keep in mind that there are other nearby places you can explore.
 For instance, the Tam Dao National Park covers an area of more than 139 square miles and is filled with lush, evergreen forests all year round.
 The park houses rare species like the snake-head fish, gray langur monkey, silver pheasant wood grouse, and so on.

 The silver waterfall in Tam Dao is considered one of the most beautiful in the region.
 Falling from a height of about 165 feet, the waterfall is said to give a fairytale-like feeling.
 If you love to hike, you will find Tam Dao an ideal place for the activity.
-The best time for hiking is during the September-January period as the temperature is moderate and there are fewer rains.
+The best time for hiking is during the September-January period as the temperature is moderate and there is less rain.